-Paid search advertising refers to search engine advertising such as Google AdWords (Yahoo and MSN have similar paid search programs available).
-Search advertisements are targeted to match key search terms (called keywords) entered on search engines.
+Paid search advertising refers to search engine advertising such as Google AdWords, Yahoo! and Bing pay-per-click search programs.
+These sponsored search advertisements are targeted to match key search terms (called keywords) entered on search engines.
 We help our clients manage their search campaigns by:

-- Selecting targeted keywords and monitoring their effectiveness. - Creating relevant ad text that is likely to convert leads into new clients. - Structuring and optimizing campaigns for better performance and maximum results. - Providing monthly client reporting to communicate the strategies we've implemented and recommendations for future improvement. - Developing and researching possible new avenues of online marketing to build the new client base.
+- · Selecting targeted keywords and monitoring their effectiveness. - · Creating relevant ad text that is likely to convert leads into new clients. - \cdot Structuring and optimizing campaigns for better performance and maximum results. - · Providing monthly client reporting to communicate the strategies we've implemented and recommendations for future improvement. - · Developing and researching possible new avenues of online marketing to build the new client base. - · Conducting Audits to reduce spending on irrelevant keywords. - · Analyzing pay-per-click accounts through reviewing keyword match types, keyword and ad conversions, keyword siloing, ad copy and landing page synchronization, and budget and bid congruency.